markitx/dynamo-backup-to-s3/README.md

 ```
 var options = {
-    excludedTables: /* tables to exclude from backup */,
+    excludedTables:         , // tables to exclude from backup
-    includedTables: /* only back up these tables */
+    includedTables:         , // only back up these tables
-    readPercentage: /* only consume this much capacity.  expressed as a decimal (i.e. .5 means use 50% of table read capacity).  default: .25 */,
+    readPercentage:         , // only consume this much capacity.  expressed as a decimal (i.e. .5 means use 50% of table read capacity).  default: .25
-    bucket:         /* bucket to upload the backup to */,
+    bucket:                 , // bucket to upload the backup to
-    stopOnFailure:  /* whether or not to continue backing up if a single table fails to back up */,
+    stopOnFailure:          , // whether or not to continue backing up if a single table fails to back up
-    saveDataPipelineFormat   /* save in format compatible with the AWS datapipeline import.
-Default to false (save as exported by DynamoDb) */,
+    saveDataPipelineFormat: , // save in format compatible with the AWS datapipeline import.
+Default to false (save as exported by DynamoDb)
-    awsAccessKey:   /* AWS access key */,
+    awsAccessKey:           , // AWS access key
-    awsSecretKey:   /* AWS secret key */,
+    awsSecretKey:           , // AWS secret key
-    awsRegion:   /* AWS region */,
+    awsRegion:              , // AWS region
-    backupPath:     /* folder to save backups in.  default: 'DynamoDB-backup-YYYY-MM-DD-HH-mm-ss',
+    backupPath:             , // folder to save backups in.  default: 'DynamoDB-backup-YYYY-MM-DD-HH-mm-ss'
-    base64Binary:   /* whether or not to base64 encode binary data before saving to JSON */
+    base64Binary:           , // whether or not to base64 encode binary data before saving to JSON
+    acl:                    , // The canned ACL to apply to the object.
+    serverSideEncryption:   , // enable server side encryption on S3. either AES256 or aws:kms (disabled by default)
 };

 var backup = new DynamoBackup(options);